PocketCluster/pocket-document/CGO/Go-Static.md

 # Cocoa <-> GO

-(03/29/2017) Go static library is built without helper Cocoa counter parts

-1. to modularize build process
-2. to simplify & speed up compiling
-3. to leave room for more static C library such as sqlite encryptor

 ### Static GO object file symbol checker

 In Linux there are nm, readelf, objdump. you can install